grygorek/TetrisArch/README.md

 | <a id="REQ_MoveLimit">REQ_MoveLimit</a> | Figure must not be placed outside borders of the screen.
 That is, figure cannot move left when is at the left border.
 Figure cannot move right when is at the right border.
 Figure cannot move down when is at the bottom of the screen.
 | <a id="REQ_FigureLifeTime">REQ_FigureLifeTime</a> | Player looses a control of a figure that cannot advance down (is at the bottom of the screen).
 New figure is generated at the top of the screen.
 | <a id="REQ_BlocksNotOverlap">REQ_BlocksNotOverlap</a> | Single block takes space.
 Figures are made of blocks.
 Two blocks cannot take the same space.
 This implicates that figures cannot overlap.
 This also implicates that the figures cannot move (translate or rotate) when the new position would overlap with any block of a line.
-| <a id="REQ_NoPendingCommands">REQ_NoPendingCommands</a> | Commands are not buffered.
-New command overwrites the previews one if that one has not be executed yet
 | <a id="REQ_OnTimerCommand">REQ_OnTimerCommand</a> | Translate Down command will be generated after 1 second if player does not input any command in that period.